Pareto Front Engineering of Dynamical Sweet Spots in Superconducting Qubits: Introduction

 Unless otherwise stated, we focus on fluxonium qubits throughout this work, though similar techniques are also applicable to transmon devices.
 This paper is organized as follows.
 Section~\ref{sec:hamiltonian} introduces the dynamics of fluxonium qubits under general periodic modulation and establishes the connection between tunable parameters and decoherence rates.
-Section~\ref{sec:optimization} describes the multi-objective numerical optimization procedure to simultaneously optimize $T_1$ and $T_\phi$, and reports the $T_1$-$T_\phi$ Pareto front, along with the identification of double-DSS regions.
+Section~\ref{sec:optimization} describes the multi-objective numerical optimization procedure to simultaneously optimize $T_1$ and $T_\phi$, and reports the $T_1$-$T_\phi$ Pareto front, {including the identification and construction of DSS as well as the model-dependent upper bound on $T_1$}.
 Section~\ref{sec:gates} demonstrates the realization of high-fidelity quantum gates at optimal DSS operating points.